Litany of Flights

 First Place Winner of the 2020 Paraclete Poetry Prize

 Laura's poetry manuscript Litany of Flights was selected by judges Mark S. Burrows, Luci Shaw, and Jon M. Sweeney as the First Place winner of the 2020 Paraclete Poetry Prize.
 Litany of Flights was released by Paraclete Press on November 24, 2020.
 Click here to read the title poem.

 Winner of the 2020 Paraclete Poetry Prize, Litany of Flights is a luminous examination of the journey of the soul, from moments of loss to moments of incandescent transformation.
 These poems remind us to behold the extraordinary in the ordinary, and that the secret workings of the divine occur even through the difficult: “the painful paring of your hollow bones has made you light.”
 Drawing on the beauty of the natural world, the devastating effects of drought and wildfires, tender moments of daily experience, and lessons of the saints, the poet creates a landscape of light and darkness, with unexpected turns into divine presence and absence.
 Through a spiral of red-tailed hawks, the nest of a mourning dove, the parting of waters, and the ripeness of a persimmon, this shimmering collection invites the reader to singular and transfiguring flight

-Now available to order from Paraclete Press, Amazon, and Barnes & Noble.
+Now available to order from Paraclete Press, Amazon, Barnes & Noble, Bookshop, and other bookstores.